 A Balance of Education and Extracurriculars

 Education is crucial to every child’s intellectual development.
 While it’s important that adolescents grappling with addiction get the help they need, this professional treatment shouldn’t interfere with their schooling.
 To make sure that teens in recovery keep up with their studies, a significant portion of each patient’s time at NGV is spent on schoolwork.
-Two full-time educators work closely with patients to tailor the curriculum to each individual’s academic needs and goals.
+Education Specialists work closely with patients to aid in their academic needs and goals.

 However, while education is paramount, NGV also recognizes that enriching extracurricular activities are also key to a child’s development.
 After all, a large part of successful recovery lies in finding ways to replace maladaptive coping skills with healthy ones.